The penalty for stealing from an estate can be significant. There are two types of penalties, civil and criminal.

 Attorneys’ fees.
 Executors use estate funds for their defense.
 If the court finds that the executor improperly took funds from the estate, the court can order the executor to reimburse the estate for their attorneys’ fees.
 In some rare cases, the court can even order the executor to pay the beneficiaries’ attorneys’ fees.

 Waiver of commission.
 An executor is entitled to a commission for their services.
 The amount of the commission is about three percent of the value of the estate.
 As a penalty for stealing from the estate, the court can take away the executor’s right to receive the commission.

-It is not common for an executor of an estate to be criminally prosecuted, but it does happen.
-An executor or anyone else improperly taking money from an estate can be subject to criminal prosecution for theft from the estate, even if they are one of the beneficiaries.
+It is not common for a person to be criminally prosecuted for stealing from an estate, but it does happen.
+Anyone improperly taking money from an estate can be subject to criminal prosecution for theft from the estate, even if they are one of the beneficiaries.
 Taking more than you are entitled to by law can be interpreted as stealing from the other beneficiaries of the estate.
 Everyone has their side of the story, and it could be that the beneficiaries’ allegations of theft are unfounded.
 But if the District Attorney’s office decides to bring charges, then the potential penalties can be significant.

 Sentencing guidelines.
 New York Penal Law 155 describes the sentencing guidelines for someone stealing from an estate.
 The sentence depends on the amount that the executor steals.
 An executor convicted of larceny can incur a sentence of up to twenty-five years in prison.